Short Creek raid

 The Short Creek raid was an Arizona Department of Public Safety and Arizona National Guard action against Mormon fundamentalists that took place on the morning of July 26, 1953, at Short Creek, Arizona.
-The Short Creek raid was the largest mass arrest of polygamists in American history.
-At the time, it was described as "the largest mass arrest of men and women in modern American history."
+The Short Creek raid was the "largest mass arrest of polygamists in American history".
+Law enforcement arrested polygamist men and removed children from their families.
+Arizona governor John Howard Pyle had invited journalists to view the raid, and the resulting media coverage from multiple outlets was negative, criticizing the raid's tactics and the intrusion upon children.

 Events

 Just before dawn on July 26, 1953, 102 Arizona officers of public safety and soldiers from the Arizona National Guard entered Short Creek.
-The community—which was composed of approximately 400 Mormon fundamentalists—had been tipped off about the planned raid and were found singing hymns in the schoolhouse while the children played outside.
+The community, which was composed of approximately 400 Mormon fundamentalists, had been tipped off about the planned raid and were found singing hymns in the schoolhouse while the children played outside.
 The entire community was taken into custody, with the exception of six individuals who were found not to be fundamentalist Mormons.
-Among those taken into custody were 263 children.
-One hundred and fifty of the children who were taken into custody were not permitted to return to their parents for more than two years, and some parents never regained custody of their children.

-Public and media reaction
+Time called it "the largest mass arrest of polygamists in American history".
+Arizona law enforcement took 164 dependent children into custody; a superior court ordered in March 1955 that they be released back to their families.
+Numerous Short Creek children ended up in foster care and some were never returned to their families.
+Historian D. Michael Quinn argued that the raid's "only American parallel is the federal actions against Native Americans in the nineteenth century."

+Media attention

-Arizona Governor John Howard Pyle initially called the raid "a momentous police action against insurrection" and described the Mormon fundamentalists as participating in "the foulest conspiracy you could possibly imagine" that was designed to produce "white slaves."
+Arizona Governor John Howard Pyle initially called the raid "a momentous police action against insurrection" and described the Mormon fundamentalists as participating in "the foulest conspiracy you could possibly imagine" that was designed to produce "white slaves".
 More than 100 reporters had been invited by Pyle to accompany the police to observe the raid.
 However, the raid and its tactics attracted mostly negative media attention; one newspaper editorialized:

 By what stretch of the imagination could the actions of the Short Creek children be classified as insurrection?
 Were those teenagers playing volleyball in a school yard inspiring a rebellion?
 Insurrection?
 Well, if so, an insurrection with diapers and volleyballs!

-In the same week that the Korean War Armistice Agreement was signed, the raid achieved notoriety in media across the United States, including articles in Time and Newsweek, with many media outlets describing the raid as "odious" or "un-American."
-One commentator has suggested that commentary on the raid was "probably the first time in history that American polygamists had received media coverage that was largely sympathetic."
-Another has suggested that the raid's "only American parallel is the federal actions against Native Americans in the nineteenth century."
+Arizona newspapers variously called the raid "odious" and "un-American".
+Time and Newsweek also covered the raid.
+One commentator has averred that coverage of the raid was "probably the first time in history that American polygamists had received media coverage that was largely sympathetic."
 When Pyle lost his bid for re-election in 1954 to Democratic candidate Ernest McFarland, Pyle blamed the fallout from the raid as having destroyed his political career.